 Past Team Members

-Kathryn O’Connor, B.A. – Kinesiology P.h.D. candidate, University of Michigan
+Kathryn O’Connor, B.A. – Kinesiology P.h.D.
+Candidate, School of Kinesiology, University of Michigan

-Elizabeth Aaker Orvek, M.S., M.B.A. – Database and application developer, University of Massachusetts Medical School
+Elizabeth Aaker Orvek, M.S., M.B.A. – Database and Application Developer, Department of Quantitative and Health Sciences, University of Massachusetts Medical School

-Julianne Siegfriedt, M.A. – Sociology P.h.D. candidate, University of Massachusetts Boston
+Julianne Siegfriedt, M.A. – Sociology P.h.D.
+Candidate, College of Liberal Arts, University of Massachusetts Boston

-Stephanie Singer, M.S. – Clinical psychology Ph.D./J.D. candidate, Drexel University
+Stephanie Singer, M.S. – Clinical Psychology Ph.D./J.D.
+Candidate, College of Arts and Sciences, Drexel University

 Joining Our Team